jarecoo/practice/notes.md

 - “I judge you unfortunate because you have never lived through misfortune.
 You have passed through life without and opponent — no one can ever know what you are capable of, not even you.” - Seneca, On Providence, 4.3 (TDS p.266)
 - “If you’re going through hell, keep going” -Winston Churchill
 - “‘It is when times are good that you should gird yourself for tougher times ahead, for when Fortune is kind the soul can build defenses against her ravages.’ - Seneca, Moral Letters, 18.5-6 What if you spent one day a month experiencing the effects of poverty, hunger, complete isolation, or any other thing you might fear?
 After the initial culture shock, it would start to feel normal and no longer quite so scary.”
 TDS p.272
+- “If the bubble is never inflated, it won’t need to be popped.
+Overconfidence is a great weakness and a liability.
+But if you are already humble, no one will need to humble you - and the world is much less likely to have nasty surprises in store for you.”
+TDS p.274

 ### Be Smart
 - You have a powerful brain, use it, exercise it.
 You want to keep it good and string for your whole life.